Eva Illouz: Research topics

-Capitalism and emotional patterns
+Impact of Capitalism on emotions, subjectivity, and gender relations

-One dominant theme concerns the ways in which capitalism has transformed emotional patterns, in the realms of both consumption and production.
+One dominant theme in Illouz's research concerns the ways in which capitalism has transformed emotional patterns, in the realms of both consumption and production.

-Romance and commodities

-Illouz’ first book addresses the commodification of romance and the romanticization of commodities.
+Illouz’ first book, Consuming the Romantic Utopia, addresses the commodification of romance and the romanticization of commodities.
 Looking at a wide sample of movies and advertising images in women's magazines of the 1930s, advertising and cinematic culture presented commodities as the vector for emotional experiences and particularly the experience of romance.
-Commodities of many kinds were presented as enabling the experience of love and romance.
 The second process was that of the commodification of romance, the process by which the 19th-century practice of calling on a woman, that is going to her home, was replaced by dating: going out and consuming the increasingly powerful industries of leisure.
 Romantic encounters moved from the home to the sphere of consumer leisure with the result that the search for romantic love was made into a vector for the consumption of leisure goods produced by expanding industries of leisure.